 “When ABC placed a press release in Variety and The Hollywood Reporter, trumpeting the show and its new host, I thought it was awesome… until [my agent] Barry Bloom called me in a panic.

 “‘Stephanie just contacted me and said you’re not allowed to host Downfall.
-When Vince saw the press release, he flipped out and said under no circumstances are you to do the show.’
+When Vince saw the press release, he flipped out and said, ‘Under no circumstances are you to do the show.’

 “I was shocked.
-Obviously, I had dropped the ball by not telling Vince about the gig, but this was a perfect chance for the WWE to get the mainstream coverage they craved, by having one of its top guys host a prime-time major network program.
+Obviously, I had dropped the ball by not telling Vince about the gig, but this was a perfect chance for the WWE to get the mainstream coverage they craved by having one of its top guys host a prime-time major network program.

-“‘Chris, I can’t allow you do this show.
-It sets a bad precedent if I let talent go find opportunities on their own.
+“‘Chris, I can’t allow you to do this show,” Vince McMahon said to Jericho.
+“It sets a bad precedent if I let talent go find opportunities on their own.
 Also, we have an agreement with NBC, and if you do an ABC show, our investors will be asking why you’re not doing an NBC show.’

 “‘Look, Vince, I’m sorry for not telling you about this, but if you look at the big picture, this is good for all of us.
 I got picked for this job over fifty other people with celebrity value.
-If this show hits, it could be a big thing for the WWE and for me.’
+If this show hits, it could be a big thing for the WWE and for me.